Dominic Monaghan: Career

-In 2010, Monaghan and Megan Fox made an appearance as a couple in an abusive relationship in the music video for rapper Eminem's song "Love the Way You Lie".
+In 2010, Monaghan and US actress Megan Fox made an appearance as a couple in an abusive relationship in the music video for Rihanna and Eminem's song "Love the Way You Lie".
 Scenes include the celebrities on top of a liquor store.
 Fox and Monaghan also filmed inside the store and "at a seedy dive bar next door" to the store.

-In November 2012, a new show on Channel 5 titled Wild Things with Dominic Monaghan began airing in the UK.
-The documentary shows Monaghan travelling to various locations such as Venezuela and Ecuador to film and interact with the exotic and often dangerous local wildlife.
+In November 2012, a new show on Channel 5 titled Wild Things with Dominic Monaghan started airing in the United Kingdom.
+The documentary shows Monaghan travelling to different locations such as Venezuela and Ecuador to film and interact with the exotic and often dangerous local wildlife.

-During the summer of 2013, Monaghan appeared in several live-action teasers for 2K Marin's science fiction video game "The Bureau: XCOM Declassified".
+During the summer of 2013, Monaghan appeared in various live-action teasers for 2K Marin's science-fiction video game The Bureau: XCOM Declassified.

-Monaghan is a fan of The Gaffer Tapes: Fantasy Football Podcast and has appeared as a guest in both April and November 2016 and May 2018, as well as submitting several audio questions which are played on the podcast.
-While appearing as a guest, Monaghan stated "It's the best fantasy football podcast out there".
+Monaghan is a fan of The Gaffer Tapes: Fantasy Football Podcast and has appeared as a guest between April–November 2016, as well as May 2018, and submitted several audio questions which are played on the podcast.
+While appearing as a guest, Monaghan said "It's the best fantasy football podcast out there".

 Monaghan is a contributing writer for the music and culture magazine Paste, primarily writing articles about Premier League football.

 Monaghan is the voice of Sightseeing Manchester's bus tour, recorded in March 2016.

-Since August 2018, he has been starring as a serial killer in Channel 9 Australia's Murder Mystery Drama show Bite Club, which is filmed in and around Sydney.
+Since August 2018, he has been starring as a serial killer in Channel 9 Australia's murder-mystery/drama TV series Bite Club, which is filmed in and around Sydney.

 He was named as part of the cast for the last film in the sequel trilogy which is Star Wars: The Rise of Skywalker, reuniting with J.J.
-Abrams, the co-creator of Lost.
+Abrams, a co-creator of Lost.
 He appeared as Beaumont.

-In May 2020, Monaghan joined together with fellow Lord of the Rings castmates Sean Astin, Sean Bean, Orlando Bloom, Billy Boyd, Ian McKellen, Viggo Mortensen, Miranda Otto, John Rhys-Davies, Andy Serkis, Liv Tyler, Karl Urban, and Elijah Wood, plus writer Philippa Boyens and director Peter Jackson, to appear on Josh Gad's YouTube series Reunited Apart, which reunites the cast of popular movies through video-conferencing, and promotes donations to non-profit charities.
-Monaghan and castmate Billy Boyd started the podcast The Friendship Onion where they talk about their time filming The Lord of the Rings.
+In May 2020, Monaghan joined with fellow Lord of the Rings castmates, along with writer Philippa Boyens and director Peter Jackson, to appear on Josh Gad's YouTube series Reunited Apart, which reunites the cast of popular films through video-conferencing, and promotes donations to non-profit charities.
+Monaghan and castmate Billy Boyd started the podcast The Friendship Onion, where they talk about their time filming The Lord of the Rings.

+He made his stage debut in 2024 with Lord of the Rings castmate Boyd in the Canadian production of Tom Stoppard's Rosencrantz and Guildenstern Are Dead.